 If you miss a dose of Midazolam, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Medzol 1mg Injection
+Frequently asked questions about Medzol Injection

-Frequently asked questions for Midazolam
+Frequently asked questions about Midazolam